BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Distribution/Access

-While the S3 bucket is normally inaccessible, an exception is made for Amazon's CloudFront service, which distributes the web content content globally.
+While the S3 bucket is normally inaccessible, an exception is made for Amazon's CloudFront service, which distributes the web content content around the world.
 The website is accessible through https://d1qte0gvgnrpjd.cloudfront.net/ or the insecure http://d1qte0gvgnrpjd.cloudfront.net/.
 Either URL will return 'index_v2.html', the index page.

+# Purpose and Outcome

+This project was an attempt to gauge the viability of hosting a static website on S3, and distributing it via CloudFront.
+With the ease of set up and fast global results, I have determined this to be a resoundingly potent method of getting a static website up and running.